tjmahr/tjmahr.github.io/_posts/2016-08-04-fixing-apa-citations-from-pandoc.md

 These are complications that arose as I tried to use the function on my actual
 manuscript:

 **Placing it in a build pipeline**.
 My text starts with an RMarkdown file that is knitted into a markdown file and rendered into other formats by pandoc.
-Because this function post-processes output from pandoc, I can't just hit the "Knit"" button in RStudio.
-I had to make a separate script to do `rmarkdown::render` to convert my .Rmd file into a .md file which can then be processed by this function.
+Because this function post-processes output from pandoc, I can't just hit the "Knit" button in RStudio.
+I had to make a separate script to do `rmarkdown::render()` to convert my .Rmd file into a .md file which can then be processed by this function.

 **Don't fix too much**.
 When pandoc does your references for you, it also does